AmpersandTarski/Ampersand/docs/tutorial/interfaces.md

 ```

 Notice the following features:\
 1\.
-The structure of a service is hierarchical.
+The structure of an interface is hierarchical.
 It consists of boxes within a box.
-This is because a field term may be followed by a `BOX` with a list of subservices.
+This is because a field term may be followed by a `BOX` with a list of subinterfaces.
 Without it, it is just a field term.
 2. When a field term is followed by a `BOX`, every atom in the _codomain of the field term_ is displayed in a box of its own on the screen.
-That box behaves like a service with the field term serving as interface term of that subservice.
-3. By this mechanism, the hierarchical structure of the entire service translates directly to the hierarchical structure of the web-page in which it is displayed.
-4. The source concept of a field term must match with the target concept of the field term outside the box.\
+That box behaves like an interface with the field term serving as interface term of that subinterface.
+3. By this mechanism, the hierarchical structure of the entire interface translates directly to the hierarchical structure of the web-page in which it is displayed.
+4. The source concept of a field term must match with the target concept of the field term outside the box.
-5\.
-The target concept of a field term that has a box, must match with the source concepts of each field inside that box.
+5. The target concept of a field term that has a box, must match with the source concepts of each field inside that box.

 ## Formatting

-Especially in more complicated services, you will find it nice to adapt the layout of the fields in the user interface.
+Especially in more complicated interfaces, you will find it nice to adapt the layout of the fields in the user interface.
 For this purpose, you can refine the word `BOX` with `<FORM>`, `<TABLE>`, or `<TABS>`, as in the following code fragment.
 Note that these annotation have no meaning other than to change what the user interface looks like.

 ```
 INTERFACE "Project"  : V[SESSION*Project]